mazidhussain/checkReadme/README.md

 - **Features**:
     - Key features include seamless video playback, batch assignment functionality, and user-specific customization.
 - **Architecture**:
-    - The core technology stack includes Node.js and Yarn for managing dependencies and running the application.
+    - The core technology stack includes React.js, TypeScript, HTML, and CSS.
 The project is structured to allow easy scalability and maintenance.

 ## Tech Stack <a name="tech-stack"></a>
 List of all technical stack utilized in the project:
+- React.js
+- TypeScript
+- HTML
+- CSS
 - Node.js v16
 - Yarn